 Figure 11.2: The reach of a beam-dump experiment at the ILC-250 for axion-like particles (left) and dark photons (right).
 Taken from Ref.
-[562].
-See also [563] for another study of the reach on axion-like particles.
+[629].
+See also [630] for another study of the reach on axion-like particles.

-It is easy to reduce the bunch charge with the bunch distance fixed.
-This is possible only in dedicated modes.
-The only issue is whether the beam is visible by the monitors for orbit control.
 It may be possible to add a 'pilot bunch' with normal charge for orbit control.
-Another possiblity, depending on the nature of the experiment, is to scrape the halo particles by a movable target during the normal collider experiment.
+Another possibility, depending on the nature of the experiment, is to scrape the halo particles by a movable target during the normal collider experiment.
 This is appropriate in the tune-up dump line.
 The safety issue must be carefully considered.

-11.3 Dark Sector Particle Searches
+11.3 Dark Sector particle searches

 Dark sector particles could be produced from the interactions of either the $e^-$ or the $e^+$ beam with the corresponding beam dump.
 Since such particles are very weakly coupled to ordinary matter, they could propagate through the beam dump and the muon shield without interacting, and decay back to the SM after that.
-Such events could be probed by detectors located 50-100 m away from the beam dump and behind the muon shield, searching for visible decay products (e.g. signatures involving two or more leptons, or two or more photons) [560].
+Such events could be probed by detectors located 50-100 m away from the beam dump and behind the muon shield, searching for visible decay products (e.g. signatures involving two or more leptons, or two or more photons) [627].
 Alternatively, the dark sector particles could decay to other dark sector states, such as the stable DM particles.
-A detector could be mounted behind the muon shield to search for elastic scattering of DM particles on atomic electrons, similarly to what has been proposed for the BDX experiment at Jefferson Lab [561].
+A detector could be mounted behind the muon shield to search for elastic scattering of DM particles on atomic electrons, similarly to what has been proposed for the BDX experiment at Jefferson Lab [628].